 Stellar astronomy and astrophysics have a long tradition at Princeton, inaugurated by the pioneering work of Martin Schwarzschild and Bohdan Paczynski in the early years of detailed stellar modeling.
 The Department maintains this tradition and conducts cutting-edge research across a broad spectrum of modern topics.
-These include supernova theory (Burrows), compact objects, such as neutron stars, pulsars, magnetars, and black holes (Burrows, Goodman, Spitkovsky), star formation (Draine, Kunz, E. Ostriker, Stone), gamma-ray bursters (Goodman, Spitkovsky), X-ray bursters (Spitkovsky), brown dwarfs (Burrows, Knapp), white dwarfs (Knapp), and astrophysical disks (Draine, Goodman, Kunz, Spitkovsky, Stone).
+These include supernova theory (Burrows), compact objects, such as neutron stars, pulsars, magnetars, and black holes (Burrows, Goodman, Spitkovsky), star formation (Draine, Kunz, Ostriker, Stone), the stellar IMF (Ostriker), gamma-ray bursters (Goodman, Spitkovsky), X-ray bursters (Spitkovsky), brown dwarfs (Burrows, Knapp), white dwarfs (Knapp), and astrophysical disks (Draine, Goodman, Kunz, Spitkovsky, Stone).

 We maintain strong connections and collaborations with, among many others, the Department of Physics, the School of Natural Sciences of the Institute for Advanced Study, and the Program in Applied and Comptutational Mathematics (PACM) of the Princeton Department of Mathematics.
 Moreover, there are strong links with the various research programs at Princeton studying Planets and Exoplanets.